PostgREST/postgrest/docs/references/configuration.rst

   **In-Database** `n/a`
   =============== =======================

   Arbitrary settings that can be used to pass in secret keys directly as strings, or via OS environment variables.
-For instance: :code:`app.settings.jwt_secret = "$(MYAPP_JWT_SECRET)"` will take :code:`MYAPP_JWT_SECRET` from the environment and make it available to postgresql functions as :code:`current_setting('app.settings.jwt_secret')`.
+For instance: :code:`app.settings.jwt_secret = "$(MYAPP_JWT_SECRET)"` will take :code:`MYAPP_JWT_SECRET` from the environment and make it available to PostgreSQL functions as :code:`current_setting('app.settings.jwt_secret')`.

 .. _db-aggregates-enabled: